eastflatbushbk/wine-fanatic/README.md

 -A user will be able to sign up for an account.

 -A user will be able to login after signing up for an account.

--A user will be able to post a new wine
+-A user will be able to post a new wine.

 -A user will be able to view and post reviews to all wines that are posted.

 -A user will be able to view and update wines that they posted.

 -A user will be able to view, update and delete reviews that they posted.

--A user will be able to add wine to their virtual cellar -A user will be able to view other user's cellars
+-A user will be able to add wine to their virtual cellar

+-A user will be able to view other user's cellars

 -A user will be able to view , update and delete wines that the added to their cellar